Venice Your Exclusive Luxury Guide

 For my Marriott Bonvoy rewards program members, the Gritti Palace is part of Marriotts luxury collection.
 This intimate, elegant, opulent and historic building was built in 1525 and converted to a hotel in the 19th century.

-Other things to know about The Gritti Palace:
+7 things to know about The Gritti Palace

-Acqua di Parma Blu Mediterneao Spa.
-When you book a luxury hotel in Venice ir anywhere, you expect the most luxurious facilities.
-The Gritti Palace spa is known for it’s treatments that blend the healing powers of the Mediterranean with anti-aging and anti-stress properties.
+- Acqua di Parma Blu Mediterneao Spa.
+When you book a luxury hotel in Venice, like anywhere, you expect the most luxurious facilities.
+The Gritti Palace spa is known for its treatments that blend the healing powers of the Mediterranean with anti-aging and anti-stress properties.
 Perfect for a long day on your feet.

-You can take a private water taxi directly to the hotel’s jetty.
+- You can take a private water taxi directly to the Gritti Palace hotel’s jetty.
 Giglio vaporetto (water bus) stop is also next to the hotel.

-The hotel concierge offers curated luxury Venice experiences, such as cocktail tasting or cooking classes.
+- The Gritti Palace hotel concierge offers curated luxury Venice experiences, such as cocktail tasting or cooking classes.